cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 For more info, you can look up `JS "in" operator vs Object.hasOwn`.

 ---
+Does your function return the value you expect from the following function call?

+`contains(["a", "b", "c"], "1")`

+---
 Your implementation of `contains()` is correct.

 However, your test `expect(contains([], 'a')).toBe(false)` may fail to verify **whether